rorygrieve/team-topologies-notes/notes.md

   - Intermediate future: Expand reach of products and services
   - Far future: Experimentation needed
 - If multiple teams have ownership of the the same code the teams will struggle to code effectively
-  - E.g. can't decide to tolerate a shortcut now secure in the knowledge this will be addressed in refactorings later
+  - E.g. can't decide to tolerate a shortcut now secure in the knowledge this will be addressed in refactoring later

 ### Teams Over Individuals
 - Needs of team always above individuals